 The surviving husband relayed his hellish tale to his rescuers and showed them what remained of his wife’s body parts.
 Aghast, the townspeople sent word to James I, who a few days later assembled a body of 400 men and, with hounds, tracked down Sawney Bean’s coastal lair.
-In a cave in Bennane Head on the Galloway coast, they found an incestuous band of cannibals who survived by attacking, robbing, and eating travelers and other unfortunates.
+In a cave in Bennane Head on the Galloway coast, they found an incestuous band of cannibals.
+These outlaws survived by attacking, robbing, and eating travelers and other unfortunates.

 If this huge determined mob of townsfolk and their hounds hadn’t searched for the couple’s assailants, it’s unlikely anyone would have ever found the Bean family’s den.
 The cave extended almost a mile underground and it flooded twice a day.
 It was only accessible in low tide.
 Who would ever think to look there?

 In the cave, the king’s men discovered arms, legs, thighs, and hands of the victims hanging from hooks on the cave walls.
 They also found heaps of gold, silver, jewels, clothes, and other booty.
 For twenty-five years, the ne’er do well Sawney Bean, his wife, and their eight sons, six daughters, eighteen grandsons, and fourteen granddaughters – the third generation all born of incest – lived a life of ease and squalor in a cave hideaway on the Galloway seashore.
 The patriarch Sawney was a ditcher and hedger’s son who loathed hard labor.
 Sawney met a woman as vicious as him.
 They couple fell or choose to enter into a murdering, thieving, and dining lifestyle – sometimes even pickling their victims for consumption later.
 Legend has it they killed – and ate – more than a thousand people.

 The Bean family were executed in Leith without a trial.
 The men had their hands, legs, and penises chopped off and then were left to bleed to death.
 The women were made to watch their men bleed out and then were burned at the stake in three separate fires.
 Or, so the story goes.